rajeshwarpatlolla/ionic-timepicker/README.md

 **b) input-obj** (Mandatory) : This is an object.
 We have to pass an object as shown above.

+`standard-time-meridian` is the directive i am using here to show the time in string format instead of the epoch value.
 You can also use any of my [directives](https://github.com/rajeshwarpatlolla/my-angularjs-directives) to convert the epoch time to string format.